 Transforming to modern site pages from inside the SharePoint UI

-The SharePoint Page Transformation UI is currently a beta release.
+The SharePoint Page Transformation UI is currently a beta release and has not been updated for a long time.
+The recommended, and actively maintained, model for page transformation is using PnP Powershell or .Net.
 The solution is continuously evolving, checkout the sp-dev-modernization GitHub repository to stay up to date on the latest changes.
 If you encounter problems please file an issue in the sp-dev-modernization GitHub issue list.

 If you want to give your end users the option to self-service modernize pages then using the SharePoint Page Transformation UI makes a lot of sense as it offers your end users UI extensions (ribbon buttons) to launch page transformation: